 Incorrect use of Case and Character

-You must have heard countless times that passwords are case sensitive; well that’s not the case with Facebook passwords.
-Facebook password is not completely case sensitive however, to avoid unnecessary stress; you should stick to every detail of your password.
+You must have heard countless times that passwords are case-sensitive; well that’s not the case with Facebook passwords.
+Facebook password is not completely case sensitive, however, to avoid unnecessary stress; you should stick to every detail of your password.

 If you create a password with all the characters in UPPERCASE, lowercase, or combined cases, stick to it.
 Also, do not leave out any character included in your password.
 If you create a password using a numeric character or special character such as @#! you should keep up with these characters every time you enter your password so you don’t have to deal with the annoying incorrect password error message.

 Entering a password that has already been changed could result in an incorrect password error message, and this is most likely to occur if you manage an account with some other colleagues.
-In this instance, the best thing to do is to ensure that you are updated on every change made on the Facebook account.
+In this instance, the best thing to do is to ensure that you are updated on every change made to the Facebook account.

 A changed password could also be a result of a hacked account.
 Some other way to know your account has been hacked is if you notice a change in your profile information, a change in your email address or username, or if you notice other activities like a friend request sent to people you don’t know or a message sent that you didn’t write.

 There are different ways to fix a hacked account issue;